 After their marriage, Mellie moved to Pomona or Claremont, California, to live with William.
 (See near middle of map above.)
 It was her understanding that he helped construct many houses in Pomona.
-Having left her 4 WILSON sons, ages 13 to 20, as well as all her kinfolk and friends, in Arkansas, Mellie got so miserably homesick that she returned to her house in Rock Springs in April 1934.
+Having left behind her 4 WILSON sons, ages 13 to 20, as well as all her other kinfolk and friends, in Arkansas, Mellie got so miserably homesick that she returned to her house in Rock Springs in April 1934.

 I have a copy of a receipt dated "April 3, 1934, to Mr. Wm.
 COLE for Room rent from Jan.
 1, '34 to April 2, '34.
 Pd--$20.00.
 Bal.
 Due April 2, '34 - $12.50. [signed] Alice R. VAN HORNE."
 With nothing else on the receipt, the location of the rented room is unknown, though it was surely in California, and I think a clue to when Mellie left.